Researcher: Dr Fiona Kennedy

-Dr Kennedy and her team at the University of Leeds will collaborate with patients, medical experts and the charity Breast Cancer Care to develop and test an online resource that will support women with secondary breast cancer and help them manage their condition.
+Dr Kennedy and her team at the University of Leeds will collaborate with patients, medical experts and a clinical nurse specialist at Breast Cancer Now to develop and test an online resource that will support women with secondary breast cancer and help them manage their condition.

 The study will identify the issues that secondary breast cancer patients face and the ways in which they can be supported to improve their quality of life.
 To achieve this, patients will regularly answer questions about their symptoms via an online resource over a six month period and highlight the areas in which they require support.
 Their answers will generate tailored advice on how to manage their symptoms and where to go for further support.

 The team will investigate the feasibility of the online resource in two different settings: